el3um4s/strani-anelli-blog/_posts/2022/2022-01-12-how-to-create-responsive-data-tables-with-css-grid/2022-01-12-how-to-create-responsive-data-tables-with-css-grid.md

 ### Keep the header visible

 This is fine for tables with little data.
 But there is a problem when there are several rows of data.
-Scrolling down disappears the header of the columns making it difficult to read.
+Scrolling down the header of the columns disappears, making it difficult to read.
 To keep the first line fixed I have to modify the structure of the HTML part and the CSS style.
 I start by adding a `header` tag and a `section` tag:

 <script src="https://gist.github.com/el3um4s/5ce447ab10792745848c6701fee9a3de.js"></script>